This post was first published on November 14, 2022, and was updated on April 3, 2023.

 - It will be harder to sell your home if you need to.
 Selling your home is always an option if you find yourself in over your head.
 But it could easily take six months or longer to sell your home during a recession, which could be more time than you have to get out of trouble.

 - Prices may continue falling.
-Many Canadians don’t remember a time when it was possible to lose money on real estate, but it’s happened before and will happen again.
+While many analysts feel the “bottom is in” for home prices given the Bank of Canada has ended its rate hiking cycle, and buyers are likely to return to the market, never say never.
 If the recession is more severe than expected, it may take a long time before you can sell your home for the same amount you paid for it.

 - Prices and interest rates may continue to rise.
+While the Bank of Canada’s hiking cycle has effectively pulled inflation down to 5.2% from last June’s 40-year high of 8.1%, it remains well above the preferred target of 2%.
 We could soon find ourselves in an unusual situation combining inflation and rising interest rates with a recession.
 If that’s the case, you could find your home becoming less and less affordable over time.

 Check out the best current mortgage rates